Part 1: The River Saône – An Overview

-Its upper reaches, north of St-Jean-de-Losne, are known by some as La Petit Saône.
+Its upper reaches, north of St-Jean-de-Losne, are known by some as La Petite Saône.
 Winding through partly wooded areas and picturesque countryside, the upper reaches are popular with recreational boaters, who share the River Saône with only moderate commercial traffic.
-A number of artificial cuts and numerous locks have been constructed to bypass some sections of the natural river to create a more direct passage than provided by the river’s natural, meandering route.
+A number of artificial cuts and numerous locks have been constructed to bypass some sections of the river to create a more direct passage than the river’s natural, meandering route.

-At times, the River Saône has been considered a boundary between the east and west.
+At times, the River Saône has been considered a boundary between the east and west of France.
 Along with the Rhone, it continues to be an important north/south water link.
-Although increasingly used for pleasure boating, it is still an important means for transporting goods.
+Although increasingly used for pleasure boating, it is still a major waterway for transporting goods.
 It is considered by many to be the most important navigable river in France because of its junctures with many other rivers and canals.

 Part 2: Towns & Villages